Thajeepan-Rathiharan/DBZ_Memory_Game/README.md

 ## Features of the site
 * Fun memory game for anyone.
-* Reponsive as it works on desktops and tablets.
+* I have made it responsive, so it works on desktops, tablets and mobile phone.

 ## Coding Languages used to create this
 * HTML